Aides scramble to close credibility gaps amid Trump's contradictions | The Japan Times

 “Lacking credibility makes dealing with crises infinitely more difficult,” said Alex Conant, a Republican communications strategist who advised the presidential bid of Florida Sen. Marco Rubio, a Trump rival.
 “This White House has wasted credibility by arguing things like crowd size.”

-“This is not business as usual.
-And the president is truly creating chaos,” said Sen. Kirsten Gillibrand, D-N.Y., in a speech Tuesday to the Center for American Progress’ Ideas Conference.
+Democratic New York Sen. Kirsten Gillibrand said in a speech Tuesday to the Center for American Progress’ Ideas Conference: “This is not business as usual.
+And the president is truly creating chaos.”

-The reliability of White House statements was again questioned after the firing of FBI Director James Comey last week and then in this week’s intelligence flap.
+The reliability of White House statements was again questioned after the firing of Comey last week and then in this week’s intelligence flap.

 When Comey was ousted by Trump, White House officials said the decision came only after the president consulted with Attorney General Jeff Sessions and his deputy, Rod Rosenstein, who laid out a case for Comey’s dismissal in a memo.